AndreasHorst/RWS/README.md

 import seaborn as sns

 ```
+Then you are ready to go!
 ## Example code

 See the file `Paper_figures.ipynb` for the code generating the figures in the paper.
+The code also serves as an example of how to use the code in RWS.py